keval-sondigara/SOC-Analyst-Portfolio/Network Traffic Analysis/Network Analysis - Ransomware/writeup.md

 TeslaCrypt was a notorious ransomware active between 2015 and 2016. originally targeting video game files and user profiles, it utilized various file extensions like .ccc, .vvv, .xxx and .micro, in our case we have Tender.pdf.micro file it means this ransomware encrypted original Tender.pdf file with .micro extension we have to decrypt this file.

-the devlopers of TeslaCrypt officilly ceased operations and released their master encryption keys in 2016.
+the developers of TeslaCrypt officilly ceased operations and released their master encryption keys in 2016.

 So lets download TeslaCryptDecrypter to decrypt this pdf file,